-Children in trouble should be entitled to access to the full range of mainstream services to meet their needs.
+Children in trouble should be entitled to access to the full range of mainstream and specialist services to meet their particular needs.
 The adverse circumstances, and disadvantaged backgrounds, of children in trouble means that they are particularly vulnerable when access to such services is denied or inadequate.

-The involvement of criminal justice agencies is frequently a consequence of the failure of mainstream services to provide requisite levels of support.
-At the same time, such involvement tends to reduce the perceived need for those mainstream services to intervene, reinforcing the tendency for children in trouble to be processed as 'offenders'.
+The involvement of criminal justice agencies is frequently a consequence of the failure of mainstream and specialist services to provide requisite levels of support.
+At the same time, such involvement tends to reduce the perceived need for those services to intervene, reinforcing the tendency for children in trouble to be inappropriately processed as 'offenders'.

-For such reasons, children in trouble should be diverted wherever possible from criminal justice processes and where necessary provided with appropriate services to meet their needs as children rather than as 'offenders'.
+For such reasons, children should be diverted wherever possible from criminal justice processes and where necessary provided with appropriate services to meet their needs as children.

-In this context, the target to reduce first time entrants is both welcome and sensible - but it should be matched by measures to ensure that, where appropriate and necessary, children are signposted to alternative avenues of appropriate, non-stigmatising, support, education and care.
+In this context, efforts to reduce first time entrants are both welcome and sensible - but they should be matched by measures to ensure that, where necessary, children are signposted to alternative avenues of appropriate, non-stigmatising, support, education and care.